I-am-Erk/CDDA-Tilesets/.github/pull_request_template.md

 #### Summary
 Category "Brief description"
 <!-- This section should consist of exactly one line, edit the one above.
-Available categories are: Ultica, Ultica-iso, Chibi-Ultica, RetroDays, NeoDays, MSX, BLB, Chesthole, Infrastructure.-->
+Available categories are: Ultica, Ultica-iso, Chibi-Ultica, RetroDays, NeoDays, MSX, BLB, Chesthole, MD, Infrastructure.-->

 #### Content of the change